DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 > The content of this blog is based on the course CM6016 (Cyber Threat Hunting and Digital Forensics (AUTUMN 2019~20)) from the University of Sheffield.
 >
-> **@All the onowledge rights reserved by the owner of this course's materials and Nesrine Kaaniche at the University of Sheffield.**
+> **@All the konowledge rights are reserved by the owner of this course's materials and Nesrine Kaaniche at the University of Sheffield.**

 ### 1. Hacking Incident